cstyl/mpi-image-reconstruction/README.md

 Input arguments to the test can be specified by modifying the `test_resources/correctness_resources.sh`.
 Output results and logs can be found in `res/correctness/`.
 Test checks correctness for both early stopping criterion and fixed number of iterations.
 The source directory of the edge images is `data/`.

 ### Running performance test using a single node
 This test is about measuring the performance of the parallel code when executed on a single node i.e ignoring network communication overheads.
-A set of
+A set of number of processes from 1 to 36 are tested.

 To execute the test do:
 ```sh